jcoplien/trygve/README.md

 ## Developing

+VS Code is a very accessible way to develop trygve.
+Installation instructions [are available here](https://code.visualstudio.com/docs/languages/java).

-Import as a Gradle project into your IDE.
+For other environments, import this repository as a Gradle project into your IDE.
 (Or as a regular project if you wish.)
 Then run or debug `info.fulloo.trygve.editor.Main`.

 To build a distribution `gradlew build`.